olhamarkova/playwright/README.md

 - Data-driven tests;
 - Playwright Fixtures.

 Please don't consider this project as real.
-It's my place for experiments.
+It's my place for experiments, and it is for demonstration purposes only.

 Therefore, I reserve the right to do any nonsense here.